 Yes.
 After extensive research and consultation with leading experts, Bellevue Utilities is confident Smart Water Meters are safe.

 The science shows that radio frequency emissions typical of many common household devices, like Smart Water Meters, do not affect health (California Council on Science and Technology, 2011).
-Radio frequency emissions from Smart Water Meters are far below the limits set by the Federal Communications Commission.
 One study for the state of Vermont found that radio frequency levels for people standing one foot away from a meter are about 1,500 times below the federal exposure limits for radio frequency emissions (Richard Tell Associates, Inc., 2013).

 Smart Water Meters communicate information similarly to other common wireless devices such as cordless phones, baby monitors, garage door openers, Wi-Fi routers, and cell phones.
 However, Smart Water Meters transmit at lower levels than most of these devices, are located further away—typically outside the home, near the street—and transmit less than 20 seconds per day.
-The graph below compares Smart Water Meter radio frequency levels to other common household items.
 Overall, Smart Water Meters create much lower radio frequency exposure than many common home appliances and personal electronics that customers use in their homes throughout the day.

 Can I opt out of having my meter upgraded to a Smart Water Meter?